arturaz/doobie-typesafe/docs/usage.md

 val query2 = query2Sql.queryOf(columns)
 ```

+You probably want to check out the [doobieroll assembler](https://jatcwang.github.io/doobieroll/docs/assembler) to help
+you out with the joins as well.

 ## Composite Columns

 You will often need to bundle several columns in the table as a Scala data structure.
 For example, you might want to